lifeBalance/c_exam/README/04/strings/rostring.md

 * At the end of the function, we free the space assigned to the allocated word.

-> As you may have notice, we're just allocating space for the first string.
+> As you may have notice, we've allocated space for the first word.
 There's no need to do that for the remaining ones.

 ---
 [:arrow_backward:][back] ║ [:house:][home] ║ [:arrow_forward:][next]

 <!-- navigation -->
 [home]: ../../README.md
-[back]: ./ft_split.md
+[back]: ./rev_wstr.md
-[next]: ./rev_wstr.md
+[next]: ../index.md